sohang3112/machine-learning-practice/StanfordStatistics/README.md

 - F-test assumes all groups have same variance $\sigma^2$ - can check this roughly by side-by-side boxplots, or with formal tests.
 - Data is independant within and across groups - *eg.* subjects assigned to treatments at random.
 - If F-test rejects, then group means aren't equal, but to find how they differ we can do Bernoulli adjustment to two-sample T Tests on all pairs of means (see it in next module).

+## Multiple Comparisions
+**Multiple Testing Fallacy / Look-Elsewhere Effect**: A p-value of 1% means that there's a 1% chance of getting such a result by chance.
+But if we do a large number of statistical tests, we'll get some no. of significant p values just by chance!
+This is because of **data snooping / data dredging** where many potential relations exist between the data.

+Data Snooping and other issues cause problems in:
+- *Reproducibility*: getting same results with same data and methods of analysis
+- *Replicability*: getting similar results with different data, procedures and methods of analysis

+### Bonferroni Correction
+If there are $m$ tests, multiply the p-values by $m$.
+It ensures that probability of any of the tests rejecting in error is less than 5%.
+It's very restrictive - it guards against possibility of having even a single false positive test.

+### Accounting for Multiple Testing with FDR
+An alternative is to try to control the **False Discovery Proportion** (where a discovery is a test in which null hypothesis was rejected):

+$$FDP = \frac{\text{no. of false discoveries}}{\text{total no. of discoveries}}$$

+**False Discovery Rate (FDR)** controls expected proportion of discoveries that are false.

+**Benjamini-Hochberg** procedure to control FDR at $\alpha = 5\%$:
+- Sort the tests' p values so that $p_1 \le p_2 \le ... \le p_m$
+- Find largest $k$ such that $p_k \le \frac{k}{m} \alpha$
+- Declare discoveries for all tests from 1 to $k$.

+### Accounting for Multiple Testing with Validation Test
+Before testing, split data into *model-building set* and *validation set*.
+After finding relations in model-building set, test them in validation set.
+It's important to ensure that we DON'T look at validation set at all while forming hypothesis.